-Wine expert Kevin slated the Wine Doctor because it was similar to the Vacu Vin, with only an addition of an air indicator.
+Wine expert Kevin slated the Wine Doctor because it was similar to the hugely popular Vacu Vin, with only the addition of an air indicator.
 Nevertheless, Wine Doctor went on to sell a respectable amount of stopper sets but has slowed down its marketing efforts since January 2015.

 Marley Marotta & Alexander Mendeluk came to Shark Tank in Season 5, Episode 11, seeking $450,000 for a 15% stake in Spirit Hoods, their faux fur fashion accessory company.

 The highlight of their pitch was seeing Kevin O’Leary in a furry rainbow hood, but the young entrepreneurs were unsuccessful at attracting a deal from the sharks.
 Daymond threw in an offer for 50% of the company, but negotiations went sour and Marley and Alexander left empty-handed.